-During their years in St. Louis, Rosa and Solomon Sonneschein projected the image of a united couple, but quarreled frequently.
+During their years in St. Louis, Rosa and Solomon Sonneschein projected the image of a united couple, but they quarreled frequently.
 They had intellectual disagreements, most notably over the wisdom of Zionism, but personal problems overshadowed these in plaguing their relationship.
 Mutual charges of infidelity and financial irresponsibility, exacerbated by their roles as public figures in the Jewish community and representatives of it to those outside, made the Sonnescheins’ marriage untenable, and they separated in 1891.
-Rosa first broached the idea of divorce, but ultimately allowed Solomon to sue, wishing “to be rid of him, not ruin him.”
+Rosa first broached the idea of divorce, but she ultimately allowed Solomon to sue, wishing “to be rid of him, not ruin him.”
 Their divorce was finalized in April 1893.

 After the divorce, Rosa Sonneschein’s journalistic skills proved essential, as she received no alimony.
 Through writing, she not only supported herself, but also gained some fame.
 At a panel of representative presswomen during the May 1893 Press Congress, held as part of the World’s Columbian Exposition in Chicago, she spoke on “Newspaperwomen in Austria.”
 During this speech Sonneschein articulated the need for a magazine specifically addressing American Jewish women.